Janeway: Not for a second.

 - Haruka Kotoura from Kotoura-san is a fifteen-year old telepath who can't turn her ability off.
 As a child her naturally naive personality causes her to simply blurt out sensitive information.
 This causes her to be labelled as a compulsive liar, to drive her friends and classmates away, and to cause her parent's divorce.
 However in high school she is finally able to meet Manabe, someone who is transparent, honest, and not scared of her ability.

-- One Piece: God Enel can use a high-level Mantra ability which, combined with his lightning powers, lets him read other people's thoughts throughout all of Skypiea through electric waves that he spreads around.
+- God Enel can use a high-level Mantra ability which, combined with his lightning powers, lets him read other people's thoughts throughout all of Skypiea through electric waves that he spreads around.
 This alone makes him a fearful figure there, but he readily gives a Bolt of Divine Retribution from miles away if he decides someone needs smiting, usually from overhearing people's bad thoughts of him.

 - Satori of Ranma ½ can read minds, much to Ranma's annoyance.
 He uses this power to reveal lies, find out people's most private thoughts, and pit Akane against Ranma.